An $O(n^3)$ time algorithm for the maximum-weight limited-capacity many-to-many matching: The maximum weight LCMM algorithm on bipartite graphs

-Note that there exist at most $O(n)$ matched vertices, i.e. the vertices of $A$, so the number of the vertices of $T$ and $S$ are at most $O(n)$ vertices.
-Hence, in line 13 we get the minimum value in $O(n \log n)$ time.
-Also, updating the labels and slacks is done in $O(n)$ time (lines 14,16,21).
+Note that there exist at most $O(n)$ matched vertices, i.e. the vertices of $A$, so the numbers of the vertices of $T$ and $S$ are at most $O(n)$.
+Hence, in Line 15, we get the minimum value in $O(n)$ time.
+Also, updating the labels and slacks takes $O(n)$ time (Lines 16, 17--19 and 24--26).

-As the first phase, we can show that the time complexity of the second phase is also $O(n^3)$.
-We observe that the values of the slacks and labels of all free vertices $a'_{ik}\in A'_j$ for all $1 \le k \le \alpha_i-1$ are equal.

-\begin{Observation} The values of the slacks and labels of all vertices $a'_{ik}\in A'_i$ that are not matched yet are equal for all $1 \le k \le \alpha_i-1$. \end{Observation}
+Observe that in this step, the initial matching $M$ is an empty set (Line 5 of Algorithm \ref{CMWBM}), and each iteration of the main loop starts from an arbitrary free vertex $a_i \in A$ for $1\leq i\leq s$.
+Therefore, by Lemma \ref{maximum}, the output of this step, $M_1$, is an MWM covering $A$.
+Note that in $M_1$, all the vertices of $A$ are matched, but some vertices of $B$ might be free.